projg2/votrify/README.rst

 and verified.
 Using Gentoo Authority Key is recommended for that purpose  [#AUTHKEY]_.

+Fourthly, you need ``countify`` script and ``Votify.pm`` from elections repository.
+If you checked out Votrify repository with submodules, the script will find them itself.
+Otherwise, you should specify a path to them via ``-s``.

 When you have all the files needed, use ``make-confirmation.py`` to verify your vote and produce OpenPGP-signed confirmation.
 You need to pass the ballot file as ``-b``, master ballot as ``-m``, your